-Intensity slider - Moving the Intensity slider brightens or dims the display of the video signal

-- through the Vectorscope.
+- Intensity slider Moving the Intensity slider brightens or dims the display of the trace through the Vectorscope.
 The current setting is displayed above the slider, as a percentage, 0% providing no display and 100% being maximum intensity. - Graticule Brightness slider Moving the Graticule Brightness slider adjusts the brightness of the graticule overlay, 0% providing no display and 100% being maximum brightness. - x1 button clicking this button sets the display to standard size - x2 button clicking this display zooms in to set the display at 200%, or 2x normal display.
-Pressing the x1 button sets the display back to normal. - Custom button and field The user may enter a custom enlargement value in the field, and press the Custom button to zoom in and see details up close.
-Pressing the x1 button sets the display back to normal.
+Use this setting in conjunction with a properly lit DSC color chart to expand the color points out to the 75% marks. - Custom button and field The user may enter a custom enlargement value in the field, and press the Custom button to zoom in and see details up close.
+Pressing the x1 button or right clicking on the scope sets the display back to normal.
+Also, a mouse scroll wheel can be used to zoom in and out.